-Here is a list of the most important drinks, loved by those who celebrate the beginning of the Chinese year in 2019:
+Here is a list of the most important drinks, loved by those who celebrate this important event:

 - Wine (Putaojiu) and Baijiu (ad litteram, white wine), which is a strong and clear alcoholic drink;

-- Tusu Wine: The Emperor’s First Drink of the Chinese New Year 2019;
+- Tusu Wine: The Emperor’s First Drink ;

-- Other popular drinks during the Chinese New Year are: Mijiu (rice wine with strips), Fujian Old Wine (Fujian), Fujian Noi Jeou – rice sticky wine (fujian nuomi ji?), but also Tsingtao bear.
+- Other popular drinks are: Mijiu (rice wine with strips), Fujian Old Wine (Fujian), Fujian Noi Jeou – rice sticky wine (fujian nuomi ji?), but also Tsingtao bear.

 All debts must be paid by New Year’s Day.
 Nothing should be lent on this day – anyone who does so will be lending all the year.

 One should not use bad language, unlucky words, negative terms and the word ‘four’, which sounds like the word for death.

 Death and dying are never mentioned and ghost stories are totally taboo.

 References to the past year are avoided as everything should be turned toward the New Year and a new beginning.

 It is believed that if you shouldn’t cry as to cry on New Year’s day means the coming year will be sorrowful.
 For this reason children are not told off on this day.